SMI Technical Analysis & SMI Trading Signals

 Divergence Energies

-The example illustrated and explained below shows a bearish classic divergence between the energies price & the SMI.
-When the SMI showed this divergence the energies price trend reversed and started to move in a downward direction.
+The example highlighted & described below displays a bearish classic divergence between the price & the SMI.
+When the SMI showed this divergence the price trend reversed and started to move in a downward direction.

 Bearish Energy Trading Divergence